Reveal-Energy-Services/orchid-python-api/README-dev.md

 - Navigate to the orchid installation directory, `$PROGRAMFILES\Reveal Energy Services\Orchid`
 - List that directory
-- You should see a directory named something like, `Orchid-<python-api-version>`, where `<python-api-version>` is a symbolic reference for the version number in which you are interested.
+- You should see a directory named something like, `Orchid-<python-api-version>.<build>`, where `<python-api-version>` is a symbolic reference for the version number in which you are interested and `<build>` is a symbolic reference to the build number which **does not matter** for our purposes.
 - Navigate into the version specific information.
-For example, `Orchid-2020.4.232`
+For example, `Orchid-2021.4.283.27327`
 - You should see a directory like `PythonApiLibs`
 - Navigate into this directory
 - You should see files like: